DamianS-eng/wiihacks-wiki/wiki/rules/posting.md

 ## NO PIRACY.

-   * Don't ask or tell where to find pirated software.
-Don't post about pirating software in any way shape or form.
-It violates rule #3.
+   * Piracy violates Reddit's Terms of Service.
+We understand that the modding community and piracy are often intertwined, but in this case we do not allow it.
+   * This includes giving or asking for sources for games or copy protected software, as well as discussion of the topic.

-   * Piracy friendly forums are often targeted legally by the legitimate I.P. holders.
-Being known as one puts the community at risk.
-If you see a link or discussion regarding piracy please report it.
+   * If you see someone asking for games, or posting game sites, or taking about piracy, please report it.

 ## Help Requests & Questions: